2026 Education Policy

 REIC will provide written notice (via email) thirty (30) calendar days prior to the start

-Registrants will be provided with the option to be refunded the course registration
+will be provided with the option to be refunded the course registration fee or

 2.2